jaysara/spark-fixedwidth-jay/DA.md

 To measure the **performance KPI metrics** for a system that **acquires data from external systems**, **cleanses it**, and **stores it for fulfillment**, you need to capture metrics that cover the entire data pipeline: from acquisition, through transformation (cleansing), to storage and delivery to the fulfillment system.
 Below is a breakdown of the **key performance indicators (KPIs)** you should focus on, along with ways to measure them.

-I need to define a copybook that describes the structure in variable size.
-Myf first fieild is FIELD_1 of length 12 bytes.
-The second field is a one digit field called STMT_CNT and third field is STMT.
-The STMT field has value based on number in STMT_CNT.
-Also the first four bytes of STMT field defines how long the record is.
-Can you define a copybook with this requirements
----
-   ascii record
-    ascii string(12) fcraKeyField1;
-    ascii decimal(1) stmtNum;
-    ascii decimal(3) tradeNum;
-    ascii decimal(3) prNum;
-    ascii string(44)[tradeNum] tradeVec;
-    ascii string(77)[prNum] prVec;
-    ascii string("\n") cnsmrStmt = "";
-   end
 ### **1. Data Acquisition Metrics**
 These metrics capture the performance of acquiring data from external systems.